emilpriver/go-hugo-portfolio/content/blog/rust/rust-may-not-be-cheaper-for-companies.md

 I strongly believe that if we take into account the cost of the resources needed to run a JS server, it could be lower than the cost of writing it in Rust plus the resources required to run the Rust app.

 Something important to know is that the example I just provided is mainly meant to demonstrate that the time required to write a solution or make a change comes at a cost, and we need to be aware of it.
+Additionally, the salary that I mentioned does not include social expenses, pensions, and other benefits that the company you work for also covers.

 ## Harder to find rust developers